cjacker/opensource-toolchain-stm32/README.md

 You can always write firmware which directly runs on the hardware without using any underlying software abstraction (So called bare metal programming).
 For ARM GCC, except the official SPL/STM32Cube libraries, there is [libopencm3](https://github.com/libopencm3/) which support STM32 very well.
 For Rust, there is [stm32-hal](https://github.com/David-OConnor/stm32-hal) or [stm32-rs](https://github.com/stm32-rs) which support a lot of STM32 models,

-## Bare Metal
+## Bare Metal Programming

-For simple tasks such as blink a led, you can write some bare metal codes without depending on any libraries, usually a bare metal project of STM32 consists of:
+For simple tasks such as blink a led, you can write some bare metal codes without using any libraries, usually a bare metal project of ARM Cortex-M consists of:

-- **A Linker script** which define the memory layout
+- **A Linker script** define the memory layout
-- **A startup file** in c or asm (typically written in assembly) which:
+- **A startup file** typically written in assembly which:
   + initialize the stack pointer
   + initialize the non-zero read/write-data in RAM
   + initialize the zero read/write-data in RAM